md-abu-kayser/flightmaster-vanillajs/README.md

-# Flight Master Pro | Vanilla JavaScript
+# FlightMaster Pro | Vanilla JavaScript

 FlightMaster Pro is a polished, modular, and production-minded single-page booking demo built with vanilla JavaScript, Tailwind + DaisyUI, and progressive UX patterns.
 It showcases advanced client-side architecture for authentication, booking workflows, theming, and performant UI interactions-ideal for portfolio presentation or as a baseline for production prototypes.